UweGerdes/frontend-development/README.md

 	.
 ```

 The build will take about 30 minutes because some packages have to be compiled.
+Some compliations fail but the packages will be included.

 ## Start the gulp container